 Stacker Top 100 musical films of all time—This list combines ratings from IMDb and Metacritic.

-Stacker Best US movies with racially diverse leads—A film counts even if a co-lead is nonwhite (e.g., Samuel L. Jackson in Pulp Fiction,/i.).
+Stacker Best US movies with racially diverse leads—A film counts even if a co-lead is nonwhite (e.g., Samuel L. Jackson in Pulp Fiction.).
 This list combines ratings from IMDb and Metacritic.

 Stacker 100 best sci-fi movies of all time—This list combines ratings from IMDb and Metacritic.
-This list is heavier on superhero films and animated films (especially anime) than a typical science-fiction list.
-People who want to click through each film individually can go to MSN's site.
+This popular list is heavier on superhero films and animated films (especially anime) than a typical science-fiction list.

 Stacker 50 best American war movies—This list combines ratings from IMDb and Metacritic.
 The films on this list are made in the United States and focus on the U.S. involvement in the war in question.